Slowly, baseball rolls out pitch clock in spring training

 “It’s a work in progress.
 Everyone is aware of that,” Cardinals manager Mike Shildt said.
 “That’s what spring training is for.
 I’ve gone through similar things with instant replay.
 It’s a good opportunity to provide a litmus test and see where it goes.”

-AP Sports Writer Steve Wine and AP freelance writers Mike Didtler, Carrie Muskat and Rich Dubroff contributed to this story.
+AP Sports Writer Steven Wine and AP freelance writers Mark Didtler, Rich Dubroff, Chuck King and Carrie Muskat contributed to this story.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports